$0.00

 CrimeMuch higher violent and property crime ratesMuch lower violent and property crime rates

-Population and size – Wyoming vs Montana
+Population and size

-In short, Montana and Wyoming are two of the largest U.S. states with the lowest population densities:
+A key aspect of the Wyoming vs Montana debate is population and size.
+Montana and Wyoming are two of the largest U.S. states with the lowest population densities:

 • Montana is the fourth largest state and the 3rd least densely populated